 Critics of parapsychology, however, charge that much of the research on those effects is either scientifically unsound or fraudulent.
 Other skeptics argue that even if the phenomena exist, they are too ...

-... research include Sen. Claiborne Pell of Rhode Island, ranking Democrat on the Foreign Relations Committee.
+... include Sen. Claiborne Pell, D-R.I., ranking Democrat on the Senate Foreign Relations Committee.
 He said he had discussed the parapsychology field with Soviet researchers during a visit to the Soviet Union in August.